Photo of a home with fall decor and text over top that says, "Seasonal plumbing tips: Keep your home in top shape this fall"

 17. Have your furnace checked

-We know this is a plumbing post, so why are we talking about your furnace?
 Many high-efficiency furnaces have condensed water that needs to drain.
-By having your furnace checked regularly, you can make sure it is running in prime condition, including a proper water drainage setup.
+By having your furnace checked regularly, you can ensure it runs well.
+This includes checking the water drainage system.

 18. Check under your cabinets

 You’ve checked for drips and leaks in your sinks and exterior faucets, but now it’s time to look under the hood.
 Be sure to look at the supply and drain lines to ensure there are no leaks.
-If you notice any corrosion, now is the time to take care of it (rather than waiting for holes and major leaks).

-19. Inspect your softener, filter and pump
+19. Inspect your softener, filter, and pump

 20. Check and seal any recent plumbing changes